 - Navigating Conversations – Game shows meet coding.
 Navigate your robot around a grid to answer tough questions, spark discussion and clear the board!

 - Our Group (Data) Picture: A class is a rainbow of similarities and differences!
 Create a data mural class picture and step back to let all of those unique colors shine.
+(Coming Soon!)

 In addition to developing our own SEL activities, iRobot™ Education will also promote others' activities, games and lessons on our social media channels.